6

 • 3

 Discriminating between such modal changes is for theorists and composers.
 It sounds like the OP's struggling with singing pitches that are already written down, quite a different issue from harmonic analysis.
-Aug 7, 2019 at 15:17
+Commented Aug 7, 2019 at 15:17

 Your Answer